-Many Christmas tree retailers claim their Christmas trees are ‘sustainable’.
+Many Christmas tree retailers claim their Christmas trees are ‘sustainable’ and eco-friendly.
 Here Kelty Caston attempts to demystify the subject by answering some key questions about real Christmas trees grown on Christmas tree farms, and the environmental issues that surround them

 Does having a real Christmas tree save the planet?